danielwanja/bulk_data_source_flex/README.markdown

 ###  Empty Objects

-Objects can be querying when needed
+Objects can be autoloaded when needed

 ```javascript
 	BulkResource.find(Post,1, {empty:'comments'})